CAN in - CAN input mailbox

 C++ functions

-void Can_ConfigureCanBus(unsigned int baudrate);Code language: C++ (cpp)
+unsigned int dataBitrate);Code language: C++ (cpp)

-It has to be called in UserInit().
+Can only be called in UserInit().

 Parameters

-• baudrate: Baud rate of the CAN bus in bit/s (up to 1’000’000 bit/s)
+• bitrate: transfer rate of the CAN bus in bits/s (up to 1 Mbit/s)

 Configures a CAN input mailbox.

-It has to be called in UserInit().
+Can only be called in UserInit().

 Parameters

-• dataLength: number of bytes of data to read from the CAN bus (1 to 8 bytes).
+• dataLength: number of bytes of data to read from the CAN bus (1 to 8 bytes)

-• endianness: defines the bytes order (BIG_ENDIAN or LITTLE_ENDIAN).
+• endianness: defines the bytes order (BIG_ENDIAN or LITTLE_ENDIAN)

 Return value